Veterans Affairs Compensation for Sleep Apnea

 Sleep Apnea Risk Factors

 Sleep apnea can be associated with excessive weight, the use of alcohol or sedatives, smoking, nasal congestion, or a medical condition.
 Sufferers of central sleep apnea tend to be older individuals, men, those with heart disorders, and stroke survivors.
-Interestingly, both post-traumatic stress disorder (PTSD) and traumatic brain injuries (TBIs) have been found to increase the chances of a veteran developing sleep apnea or another type of sleep disorder.
-Therefore, it’s important for veterans with sleep apnea—or another sleep disorder—to file a claim with the VA and receive the benefits they deserve.
+Interestingly, both post-traumatic stress disorder (PTSD) and traumatic brain injuries (TBIs) have been found to increase the chances of a Veteran developing sleep apnea or another type of sleep disorder.
+Therefore, it’s important for Veterans with sleep apnea—or another sleep disorder—to file a claim with the VA and receive the benefits they deserve.

 Filing for VA Disability Benefits for Sleep Apnea